The rise of mobile banking strategy

-Consumer finance is changing as more and more customers look to mobile apps to make everyday purchases.
-While 2018 was a big year for the evolution of consumer finance, 2019 looks to be even bigger.
+Consumer finance is changing as more customers look to mobile apps to make everyday purchases.
+While 2018 was a big year for the evolution of consumer finance, 2019 looks to be even bigger for mobile banking strategy.
 Learn what leaders from Luno, Wagestream, and Paga foresee for consumer finance in 2019.

 Consumer finance is in flux